illusion12321/orchestrate-php/README.md

 ```

 **Note**, the Http client is automatically instantiated by the `Application` and `Client` objects, and all objects created by them have the Http client set, ready to make API calls.
-If you are programatically instantiating objects (i.e. new KeyValue()), use the `setHttpClient` method to have them able to do API class.
-Also feel free to change any options on the Http client, it's a subclass of Guzzle Client.
+If you are programatically instantiating objects (i.e. new KeyValue()), use the `setHttpClient(GuzzleHttp\ClientInterface $client)` method to have them able to do API class.